 TrailMax Dual-Sport: can't recommend these; pretty lousy off-road.

 D606: This is a good mixed use tire, for tarmac AND off-road.
 It is priced in the lower

-area, and is pretty darn good on road and off road....with an emphasis on off-road.
+area, and is pretty darn good on road and off-road....with an emphasis for off-road.

-Good performance for the quite moderate cost.
+Good performance for the cost.
 I think the Michelin T63 is better, but

 Kenda: K784 Big Block.
 So-so on pavement, pretty damned good off-road, even quite good